-The requirements to collect and maintain information are specific to each employer and employee involved, and no other source or agency duplicates these requirements or can make the required information available to OSHA (i.e., the required information is available only from employers).
+The requirements to collect and maintain information are specific to each employer and worker involved, and no other source or agency duplicates these requirements or can make the required information available to OSHA (i.e., the required information is available only from employers).

-5. If the collection of information impacts small businesses or other small entities (Item 5 of OMB Form 83-I), describe any methods used to minimize burden.
+5. If the collection of information impacts small businesses or other small entities, describe any methods used to minimize burden.

-The information-collection requirements specified by the Standard does not have a significant impact on a substantial number of small entities.
+The information collection requirements specified by the Standard do not have a significant impact on a substantial number of small entities.